MediumSpringGreen/btn/README.md

 >
 > Actively maintained and 0-dependency.😎
 >
 > Minimum bundle size because of NO PNG(OR ANY IMAGE FILE) POLICY.
-All is SVG.
-Light weight.🦋
+Light weight and unopinionated.🦋
+>
+>Simple and secure.🔒
 >
 >👉👉👉👉[Start Here!](https://mediumspringgreen.github.io/btn/)👈👈👈👈